minqiaowang/hybrid-adg/set-primary-standby/set-primary-standby.md

 <copy>sudo yum -y install telnet</copy>
 ```

-   - From the on-premise side, telnet the public ip of the cloud host, enter `^]` and return to exit.
+   - From the on-premise side, telnet the public ip of the cloud host, enter `^]` and return to exist.

     ```
      [opc@adgstudent1 ~]$ telnet xxx.xxx.xxx.xxx 1521